civic-data-design-lab/react-beirut/scripts/README.md

 * Reuploaded the archive image metadata with updated craft types and location.

 ---
 * Uploaded the reference scans to the database (for textual information).
+NOTE: some textual series data did not provide a scan of the reference source, so some images may not exist (e.g. `146739591` from the archival information survey).
 * Created/updated the corresponding image metadata and archive response data.

 ### 5/17/2022